PoseGAM: Robust Unseen Object Pose Estimation via Geometry-Aware Multi-View Reasoning: Experiments

 \section{Experiments}

-Please refer to Appendix~\ref{app: implement} for implementation details, including the network architecture, training, inference, and evaluation settings, as well as more visual results comparing our method with others across different scenarios (Appendix~\ref{app: visual}).
+Please refer to Appendix~\ref{app: implement} for implementation details, including the network architecture, training, inference, and evaluation settings.
+Additional quantitative results, including ablation studies of our dataset, further comparisons with existing methods, and visual comparisons across diverse scenarios, are provided in Appendix~\ref{app: more quantitative} and~\ref{app: visual}.